Benny-/Yahoo-ticker-symbol-downloader/README.md

 YahooTickerDownloader.py stocks
 ```

 The program takes up a lot of RAM (up to 2GB) and several hours before it produces the .csv file.
-Sorry.
 The program supports suspending and resuming a download.
 Simply press CTRL+C to suspend download.
 Restart the program in the same working directory to resume downloading.

 Example of output:
 ```csv